Athletics and Title IX

 A college must pass ONE of the following three-pronged tests:

 - The number of participation opportunities for female and male athletes is in balance and proportionate to enrollment.

 - The college has a proven history and continuing practice of expanding participation opportunities in response to the developing interests and abilities of the underrepresented gender.

 - The college is fully and effectively meeting the interests and abilities of the underrepresented gender.

-Edmonds CC and Title IX in Athletics:
+Edmonds College and Title IX in Athletics: